andreasveit/densenet-pytorch/README.md

 ## This implementation
 The training code in train.py trains a DenseNet on CIFAR 10 or 100.
 To train on ImageNet, densenet.py can be copied into the [PyTorch example for training ResNets on Imagenet](https://github.com/pytorch/examples/tree/master/imagenet), upon which this repo is based.
 Note that for ImageNet the model contains four dense blocks.

+This implementation is quite _memory efficient requiring between 10% and 20% less memory_ compared to the original torch implementation.
+We optain a final test error of 4.76 % with DenseNet-BC-100-12 (paper reports 4.51 %) and 5.35 % with DenseNet-40-12 (paper reports 5.24 %).

 This implementation allows for __all model variants__ in the DenseNet paper, i.e., with and without bottleneck, channel reduction, data augmentation and dropout.